alanorozco/bling.cool/README.md

 gulp dist
 ```

-This will output a `dist/index.html` entry file and a `dist/assets/`
+This will output a `dist/index.html` entry file and a `dist/textures/`
-directory containing the texture files.
+directory.
 Both of these can be served from a static server's root.

 Additionally, a `dist/.workspace/` directory contains intermediate build artifacts that are _not_ necessary for deployment.